awsdocs/amazon-comprehend-developer-guide/doc_source/API_DetectEntities.md

 # DetectEntities<a name="API_DetectEntities"></a>

 Inspects text for named entities, and returns information about them\.
-For more information, about named entities, see [Entities](how-entities.md)\.
+For more information, about named entities, see [Detect Entities](how-entities.md)\.

 ## Request Syntax<a name="API_DetectEntities_RequestSyntax"></a>